tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 These commands also use a table of "aliases" to figure out which directory they ought to use a starting point.
 This is explained in more detail below.

-As of Tahoe v1.7, passing non-ASCII characters to the CLI should work, except on Windows.
-The command-line arguments are assumed to use the character encoding specified by the current locale.
+As of Tahoe v1.7 (v1.7.1 on Windows), passing non-ASCII characters to the CLI should work.
+On Unix, the command-line arguments are assumed to use the character encoding specified by the current locale.

 Starting Directories